jack-williams1/Malawi_PSHA/README.md

 ### 5.)
 PSHA

-*** Require evaluating background catalog and all 5 MSS< catalogs through 4 GMPE.
+*** Require evaluating background catalog and all 5 MSSM catalogs through 4 GMPE.
 As a result, analysis is performed by equally dividing the catalog into 16 sub catalogs, and then evaluating these subcatalogs simultaneously on a cluster.
 These codes are currently set up for use on the Blue Crystal cluster at the University of Bristol (http://www.bris.ac.uk/acrc/).
 These codes may therefore require adaption for use elsewhere. ***

 *** Each script is identical apart from the ‘num_par’ parameter which specifies which catalog interval it assesses.
 Use ‘par_opts’ variable to change how catalog is assessed ***